Hotels in Cork

 Learn more about Cork

-Cork is applauded for its theatre and live music with such cultural attractions as Cork Opera House and Everyman Palace Theatre.
-This historical city has something for everyone including its entertainment, restaurants and sights like English Market and St. Patrick's Bridge.
+Cork is applauded for its theatre and live music with such cultural attractions as Cork Opera House and Cork City Gaol.
+This historical city has something for everyone including its entertainment, restaurants and sights like St. Patrick's Street and Oliver Plunkett Street.

 Check out reviews of Cork hotels guests love